tekdi/shiksha-assessment-service/docs/service-prd.md

 - Question Pool Creation and Dynamic Pull
 - Section-wise Analytics on Thank You Page

 ---
+### 3.6 Attempt Management
+-  Users can start, resume, and submit attempts.
+Incomplete attempts can be resumed if allowed.Total Marks / Passing Marks

+---
+### 3.7 Answer Sheet & Review
+- After submission, users may review answer sheets, see correct answers, and print responses if permitted.

+---
+### 3.8 Dynamic Scoring and Passing Logic
+- Automatic total and passing mark calculations based on question weights and section configurations.

+---
+### 3.8 Scalability and API-First
+-  Built as a scalable NestJS microservice with TypeORM, PostgreSQL, and OpenAPI (Swagger) documentation.
+---

 ## 4. 📖 User Stories / Use Cases